allen-cell-animated/volume-viewer/README.md

 const view3D = new View3d(el);

 // create a volume image with dimensions passed in via jsondata
-// this json format is documented in Volume.ts as imageInfo const aimg = new Volume(jsondata);
+// this json format is documented in Volume.ts as ImageInfo const aimg = new Volume(jsondata);

 // tell the viewer about the image